 We took the bus to The Metropolitan Museum of Art after being dropped off in front of the Plaza Hotel.
 It was pretty quick to get inside and there was just so much to see.

 I easily could have spent all day at this museum.
 However, I only ended up spending a couple of hours.
 I definitely recommend planning your visit ahead of time.
 As I failed to research what I wanted to see at this museum, I ended missing a bunch of things I would have liked to have seen.
-On the up side, I did get to see several Monet and Picasso paintings up close, as well as many Ancient Greece and Roman artifacts and sculptures.
+On the upside, I did get to see several Monet and Picasso paintings up close, as well as many Ancient Greece and Roman artefacts and sculptures.
 I did miss out on the modern artists and medieval art.

 Tickets for the Met are $25 for adults and free for children under 12.
 However, this is another museum where you can pay what you wish at the ticket counter.
 If you don’t want to spend that much, get your tickets there and pay what you want.
 Tickets include same-day admission to The Met Fifth Avenue, The Met Breuer and The Met Cloisters.
 This is another museum that is included with the CityPASS.
-With the CityPASS, it allows you to skip the line and head right in to the ticket counter.
+With the CityPASS, it allows you to skip the line and head right to the ticket counter.

 While we were at The Met, Jennifer and I split up, as we knew Miss G wouldn’t want to stay long.
-After I thought I was done (again, I missed a bunch of stuff), I headed in to Central Park to seek out some of the photography spots I wanted to get to before we left.
+After I thought I was done (again, I missed a bunch of stuff), I headed to Central Park to seek out some of the photography spots I wanted to get to before we left.
 I stopped at the Alice In Wonderland Statue, The Boathouse, Bethesda Fountain and Bethesda Terrace, and finally, Bow Bridge.

 Afterwards, I met Jennifer and Miss G at The Carlyle and we headed to the Children’s Museum of the Arts in Tribeca.
 This is a great place for kids but I was bored to tears.
 I walked down the block and relaxed at a Pret a Manger for something different than a Starbucks.